Calling Test

 • Check your health insurance status

-• Do not make any major financial decisions yet
+• Don't make any major financial decisions yet

 Practical stability creates emotional space.
-You cannot seek God's direction when you are drowning in unpaid bills.
+You cannot seek God's direction while drowning in unpaid bills.

 Protect your reputation.
 Even in the hurt.